 Policy Name: Membership of the IRB

+Approved Date: 11/01/08

-Section: HRPP 2.3
+Effective Date: 02/20/09 Page 1 of 9 Section: HRPP 2.3 Policy Number: N/A

-Effective Date: 12/01/2016 Replaces Policy: 08/01/2012
+Replaces Policy: N/A Dated: N/A

-I. Policy
+I. POLICY

 A. Introduction

 The Institutional Review Boards of MUSC have the responsibilities, Ethical Principles, Authority and Independence as specified in HRPP Guide Section 2.1 and function as specified in HRPP Guide Section 2.2.